ritu-rg/Amazon-ads-testing-automation-NLP/README.md

 Test Results: Successfully validated "Sony" products displayed 6 times in Search Results for "camera" in the first 5 pages.

-### Part 2: (Product Text Analysis using NLP techniques)
+### Part 2: (Product Text Analysis using Machine Learning - NLP techniques in R)
 Filename: "ads-NLP.md" <br>
 Objective: Identify relevant keywords for products that are displayed under the search keyword "camera" <br>
 Scenario: Perform NLP text analysis on the list of product names from the first 5 pages for the search keyword "camera", and identify the most relevant keywords in Product descriptions. <br>
 Setup: NLP Analysis using R, Data retreival from Selenium Automation script <br>
 ##### Steps:
-- Create a list of product names obtained from TC2 output
+- Create a list of product names obtained from Test Case 2 output
 - Store it as a csv & read it in R
 - Apply NLP techniques to perform text analysis
   - Identify the list of top/most frequently found common words in Product Descriptions